jhorey/ferry/docs/sources/index.rst

 Big Data Development Environment using Docker
 =============================================

-Ferry lets you share and deploy big data stacks on your local machine using Docker.
-Just define your application like this:
+Ferry lets you share and deploy big data applications on your local machine.
+Define your big data stack using YAML and share your application with :ref:`Dockerfiles <advanced>`.
+Here's an example Hadoop cluster:

 .. code-block:: yaml